 Our Ginger Cookies made with Autumn Honey are absolutely delicious!

-Natural Sweeteners and Nutritional Goodness
+Natural Sweetener and Nutritional Goodness

 Honey is a natural sweetener produced by bees from the nectar of flowers, containing natural sugars that are unrefined or lightly processed.
 Unlike refined sugar, which undergoes extensive processing, it retains its natural nutritional goodness.
+Similarly, coconut sugar retains its natural nutrients and can be used as a 1:1 replacement for granulated sugar in baking.

 It contains essential vitamins, minerals, and antioxidants, making it healthier than empty-calorie refined sugar.